Jack Harper (footballer): Málaga

 Harper returned to Spain with Málaga in January 2017.
 He spent the end of the 2016–17 season and all of 2017–18 with the Málaga B team, helping them to achieve promotion to the third tier via the playoffs in the latter campaign having lost out due to a last-minute goal in the final round the previous year.

 He made his first-team debut on 18 August 2018, starting in a 2–1 away win against CD Lugo in the Segunda División.
 He scored his first professional goal on 3 September, netting the winner in a 1–0 away success over UD Almería.

 Getafe

 Harper signed a pre-contract agreement with Getafe in February 2019 and completed the move in July.
 On 10 August, he was loaned to second division side Alcorcón for one year.

 On 5 October 2020, transfer deadline day, Harper joined FC Cartagena, newly-promoted to division two, on loan for one year.
 On 1 February 2021, he moved to Villarreal CF B in the third division, also on loan.
 On 6 July 2021, he was loaned out to the third-tier again, this time joining Racing de Santander.

 On 21 July 2022, Harper moved to Hércules CF also on a one-year loan deal.
+In July of the following year, he left Getafe.

+Marbella

+On 26 July 2023, Harper signed a one-year contract with Marbella FC in the Segunda Federación.

+Linense

+On 17 July 2024, Harper joined Linense in the fourth-tier Segunda Federación.